-Students graduating under the 2012-2013 Catalog or thereafter, who obtain an Associate in Arts, Science, General Studies, International Studies, Elementary Education, or Criminal Justice, will be required to complete a service learning experience.
-Please ask your Academic Advisor which courses incorporate service learning, or search on KRIS.
-The final grade in the course must qualify for academic credit in order to receive the service learning endorsement.
+Students graduating under the 2012-2013 Catalog or thereafter, who obtain an Associate in Arts, Science, General Studies, International Studies, Elementary Education, or Criminal Justice, will be required to complete a service-learning experience.
+Students completing an Associate in Applied Science in the Industrial Trades are encouraged to complete a service-learning experience.
+Please ask your Academic Advisor which courses incorporate service-learning, or search in class schedules.
+The final grade in the course must qualify for academic credit in order to receive the service-learning endorsement.